The Best Nootropics for Focus in 2026: What Actually Works (and What Doesn't)

 - Theacrine and Methylliberine extend the benefits of caffeine without the tolerance problem.

 - Creatine is no longer just a gym supplement.
-New meta-analyses confirm its effects on brain energy and short-term memory.
+A 2024 systematic review of RCTs spanning 1993 to 2024 confirms its effects on brain energy, attention, and short-term memory.

 - Single-ingredient nootropics rarely outperform stacks.
 The best nootropics for focus work when combined intelligently.